 How to get started

 To achieve the Passivhaus standard you need a Passivhaus Designer and a separate Passivhaus Certifier.
-Etude can provide either service for your project.
+Etude can provide either service for your project, but not both.

 See how Passivhaus design fits with our broad range of building design consultancy services.

 Find out more about the Passivhaus standard and request a quote for Passivhaus certification.